domvwt/msc-thesis/thesis/thesis.md

 ## Traditional Machine Learning Approaches to Binary Classification

-In order to assess the relative improvement that can be achieved by using Graph Neural Networks, we compare their performance to a baseline model trained on a set of node-level features.
+To assess the relative improvement that can be achieved by using Graph Neural Networks, we compare their performance to a baseline model trained on a set of node-level features.

 ### Gradient Boosted Trees